sanketkene1234/restAssured/README.md

-# 📚 - Rest Assured Book APi CRUD OPerations Framework
+# 📚 - Rest Assured Book API  Framework

 This project is a robust API automation framework designed to verify the key functionalities of a FastAPI-powered BookStore application.
 It offers end-to-end test coverage for: